tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Diffie-Hellman

 A conventional Diffie-Hellman computation is performed.
-The negotiated key (Z) is used as the shared secret, and is used in the key schedule as specified above.
-Leading bytes of Z that contain all zero bits are stripped before it is used as the input to HKDF.
+The negotiated key (Z) is converted to byte string by encoding in big-endian, padded with zeros up to the size of the prime.
+This byte string is used as the shared secret, and is used in the key schedule as specified above.

+Note that this construction differs from previous versions of TLS which remove leading zeros.

 ### Elliptic Curve Diffie-Hellman